This text was contributed by Jiří Škoda

 Even in his own time Mácha was attacked that he took May's plot from works of Byron, Bulwer or Krasiński.
 He was even humilitated as a thief of contemporary highwaymen-literature.
 But nothing is more distant from the truth.
 Mácha could doubtlessly let himself inspire by Byron, but why would he do it?
 Against the point of Mácha's inspiration by Byron speak facts.
 These are mainly in his own hand written Mácha's comments in the so-called “Interpretation of May”, where there's explicitly written: “The tale, it is the story of this poem … takes place by city of Hirsberg (today Doksy) between mountains on which castles Bezděz, Pernštejn (today Berštejn), Houska and in distance Roll (today Ralsko) point towards east, west, noon and midnight.”

-Mácha really didn't need to make up the parricide character after some inferior highwaymen novel because in the land under Bezděz castle, 60 years before Mácha's arrival to the place, the parricide really lived, the parricide really took place and it even was commited because of love reasons.
+Mácha really didn't need to make up the patricide character after some inferior highwaymen novel because in the land under Bezděz castle, 60 years before Mácha's arrival to the place, the patricide really lived, the patricide really took place and it even was commited because of love reasons.
 And—what's especially symptomatic—it happened in month of May.
 For the character of Vilém Mácha did not need to look for a literary prototype.
 There is North Bohemian highwayman Václav Kumr depicted in it, with whom Mácha could, provided he wanted to, meet in person since at time of Mácha's visits to Doksy was this “veteran highwayman” still alive.
-But let's return to the leitmotif of May itself, to the parricide.
+But let's return to the leitmotif of May itself, to the patricide.

 On morning of Saturday 7th May old Schiffner went to work to hop-field lying southern from Dubá at place called Saugrund (Swinedale).
 Nobody at the farm knew where he went to.
 Nobody, except Hynek.
 The son came to the hop-field furtively so that his father occupied with his work did not notice him at all.
 He attacked his unsuspecting father from rear and bashing him with hop-pole cutting he struck him down to ground where he—when he still showed signs of life—beat him to death.
 He threw the corpse to a rocky ravine and covered it.
 He was confident that the crime will go undisclosed.
 When the farmer did not return even on the next morning his neighbours started to search for him all over the place.
 After longer searching forests and fields they found the corpse of the murdered one.
 At the hop-field indubitable signs of the crime were discovered.
 In such a small town like Dubá was there they likely knew about arguments between the father and his son and therefore Hynek was called to a magistrate and jury session.
 He was charged with the murder of his father to which he confessed shortly.
 After the interrogation he was put into jail immediately and district criminal court in Mladá Boleslav sent investigation comitee to Dubá on 11th May 1174.
 Subsequently, the prisoner was escorted to Mladá Boleslav, where he was kept in jail for over two months in a cellar under a round tower of then criminal court.
 This building is—after smaller adptations—preserved until today—Mácha only “moved” it to a shore in his poem.